woodser/monero-ts/README.md

     1. Build libsodium for your system.
     2. Copy libsodium.a to ./external-libs/libsodium.<br>
        Mac: installed through homebrew at /usr/local/Cellar/libsodium/1.0.17/lib/libsodium.a
-5. Set up Monero Core
+5. Set up monero-project/monero:
     1. Initialize submodules: `git submodule update --init --recursive`
     2. `cd ./external/monero-core`
     3. `git checkout tags/v0.16.0.0`
     3. Modify CMakeLists.txt: `option(BUILD_GUI_DEPS "Build GUI dependencies."
 ON)`.
-    4. Build twice to create libwallet_merged.a in addition to other .a libraries: `make release-static -j8`.
+    4. Build *twice* to create libwallet_merged.a in addition to other .a libraries: `make release-static -j8`.
 6. Build this project as a shared library in `./build/`: `./bin/build_libmonero_cpp.sh`.

-This project may be compiled as part of another application or as a shared or static library.
-For example, the associated [monero-java](https://github.com/monero-ecosystem/monero-java) library depends on this project as a shared library using Java JNI.
+This project may be compiled as part of another application or included as a shared or static library.
+For example, the associated [monero-java](https://github.com/monero-ecosystem/monero-java) library depends on this project as a shared library for Java JNI.

-These build steps aspire to be automated further and [any help is greatly appreciated](https://github.com/woodser/monero-cpp-library/issues/1).
+These build steps aspire to be automated further.
+[Any help is greatly appreciated](https://github.com/woodser/monero-cpp-library/issues/1).

 ## Developer guide